-The easiest way to increase the amount of whole grains you consume is to substitute some processed grain products with their whole grain equivalent.
-This is as simple as having a slice of whole grain toast in the morning instead of using white bread, or using whole wheat flour in pancakes instead of white flour.
-If you’re making homemade soup, toss in a handful of brown rice or barley for added fiber.
-Make your dessert a healthy one, such as oatmeal cookies, and you won't have to feel guilty—you’re eating whole grains!
+The easiest way to increase the amount of whole grains you consume is to substitute some processed grain products with their whole-grain equivalent.
+This is as simple as having a slice of whole-grain toast in the morning instead of using white bread, or using whole-wheat flour in pancakes.

-While at the grocery store, be extra careful reading food labels.
+While at the grocery store, be extra careful reading food labels, too.
 Words such as multigrain, stone-ground cracked wheat or seven grain don’t necessarily mean the product is made with whole grains.
-And color doesn’t mean a whole grain either—some brown breads are simply white bread with added caramel coloring.
-The Whole Grain Council created an official packaging symbol in 2005 called the Whole Grain Stamp to help consumers find whole grain products.
-But until use of the stamp is used widespread, look for the word "whole" near the top of the ingredients list.
-(For example, the first ingredient of whole grain bread or cracker should be "whole wheat flour".)
+And color doesn’t automatically signal whole grain either—some brown breads are simply white bread with added caramel coloring.